liuzikai/zikailiu.com/README.md

 This is a static website.
 Bootstrap is used for its responsive design.
 A bit of detail:

 * I use SCSS to generate CSS in the same way as the starting template.
-But I work on raw HTML rather than PUG.
+But I work on raw HTML rather than PUG used by the template.
-* CSS is processed
+* CSS is post-processed
   with [autoprefixer](https://github.com/postcss/autoprefixer) ([render-scss.js](scripts/render-scss.js))
   so that there is no need to add prefixes manually.
 Currently, the target compatibility is set to `cover 99.5%` ([browserslist](https://github.com/browserslist/browserslist)).
 * Website statistics: self-hosted [umami](https://umami.is).
 Only anonymous, aggregated statistics are collected locally.
+* Favicon assets generated from [RealFaviconGenerator](https://realfavicongenerator.net/#).

 Specifically, about performance optimizations: